Is Coaching Right for Me?

-How to Get Started Summary: Free one-hour session (in person, phone or Skype) with follow-up email outlining a proposal designed especially for you.
+How to Get Started Summary: Free twenty-minute session (phone, Skype, Facetime, Discord) with follow-up email outlining a proposal designed especially for you.
 If you would like to continue, you will be asked to pay in advance for the package of your choice or for one session.
 You may need just one session to help improve your marriage to your satisfaction or prefer to invest in various coaching packages.

 Your Initial Appointment is ALWAYS FREE.

-Before our consultation: You pay only after you've become familiar with my background, philosophies and approach.
-You should be able to make a determination by spending time on this website and after we've talked for up to an hour.
+Before our consultation: You pay only after you’ve become familiar with my background, philosophies and approach.
+You should be able to make a determination by spending time on this website and after we’ve talked for twenty minutes.
 You are determining whether I am the right fit for you and your needs.
-If you believe that I can help you, the next step is to read my follow up email you will receive within a week, decide if you would like to continue and then submit your payment through Paypal.
+If you believe that I can help you, the next step is to read my follow-up email you will receive within a week, decide if you would like to continue and then submit your payment through Paypal.

-Do you know that many people go to the first session with a therapist, pay in excess of $120.00 per hour, only to discover within a few minutes that they do not have a comfortable rapport with the therapist or coach?
+Do you know that many people go to the first session with a therapist, pay in excess of $150.00 per hour, only to discover within a few minutes that they do not have a comfortable rapport with the therapist or coach?
 This is completely ridiculous.
-The helping professional should determine if the potential client is going to benefit from his or her expertise or service BEFORE THE CLIENT ENTERS the office.
-Clients should understand the therapist's background and approach, free of charge.
+The helping professional should determine if the potential client is going to benefit from his or her expertise or service BEFORE THE CLIENT ENTERS the office, or begins coaching.
+Clients should understand the therapist’s background and approach, free of charge.
 Yet time and money is wasted on the first appointment going over these basics.

-I believe that the client should select his or her helper after research has been done and when there is enough information to make an appropriate decision.
-You can call it shopping around or whatever you'd like.
-If a therapist or helping professional does not want to offer a free one-hour consultation to a prospective client, I believe that the therapist should at least offer written information outlining his or her philosophy, approach, areas of expertise and services offered.
+A client should select his or her helper after research has been done and when there is enough information to make an appropriate decision.
+You can call it shopping around or whatever you’d like.
+If a therapist or helping professional does not offer a free initial consultation, there should at least be written information outlining his or her philosophy, approach, areas of expertise and services offered.

 Notice how I used the term therapist above?
 I am not a licensed therapist, but I am experienced and passionate about serving as a coach.

-After our consultation: Within a week after our appointment, I will send you a brief email summarizing key points of our consultation and sometimes new ideas for you.
+After our consultation: Within a week after our initial appointment, I will send you a brief email summarizing key points of our consultation and some ideas for you.
 This means that I truly care about you and will be giving your situation additional thought and prayer.
-This is not common for other helping professionals; the standard procedure is to meet for a 50-minute session, pay for it, and set up another appointment the following week, without clear goals and a time frame for when the counseling relationship will end.
+This is not common for other helping professionals.
+The standard counseling procedure is to meet for a 50-minute session, pay for it, and set up another appointment the following week, without clear goals and a time frame for when the counseling relationship will end.

-Why do I do this?
-Because the best coach lays the foundation for success.
+The best coaches create an environment and foundation for success.
 Coaching is useless if a client talks on the phone, hangs up and then wonders why he or she sees no improvement.
 If you want me as your coach, you will need to get involved and follow through.
 If you want to chat, we can do that, but you might be better suited for someone else as your coach.
 I have a vested interest in your success and view our relationship as a partnership, not some business transaction.